-The Associate in Arts in Communication Studies for Transfer degree at Los Medanos College prepares students to transfer and study at a California State University to pursue a baccalaureate degree in Communications.
+The Associate in Arts in Communication Studies for Transfer degree at Los Medanos College prepares students to transfer and study at a California State University to pursue a baccalaureate degree in Communication.

 The AA-T in Communication Studies will introduce students to many areas of study including public speaking, argumentation and debate, intercultural communication and interpersonal communications.
-For example, students who successfully complete these requirements will be confident and comfortable public speakers and knowledgeable on the impact of communication theory and practice on society.
+Students who successfully complete these requirements will be confident and comfortable public speakers who are knowledgeable on the impact of communication theory and practice on society.

-- Complete the CSU General Education Breadth (CSU GE Breadth) or the Intersegmental General Education Transfer Curriculum (IGETC) requirements. - 2.
+- 1. Complete the CSU General Education Breadth (CSU GE Breadth) or the Intersegmental General Education Transfer Curriculum (IGETC) requirements. - 2.
 Complete the required major requirements listed below.
-All courses in the major must be completed with a grade of C or better or a "P" if the course is taken on a "pass-no pass" basis. - 3.
+All courses in the major must be completed with a grade of C or better or a "P" if the course is taken on a "pass/no-pass" basis. - 3.
 Complete 60 CSU transferable units (including the General Education and major requirements).

-REQUIRED CORE COURSE: UNITS

 SPCH-110 Speech Communication 3

+speech communication

 LIST A: TWO OF THI E FOLLOWING THREE COURSES (6 UNITS) UNITS

 SPCH-120 Argumentation and Debate 3

 SPCH-130 Interpersonal Communication 3

 TOTAL UNITS 6

-LIST B: TWO OF THE FOLLOWING THREE COURSES (6 UNITS) UNITS
+LIST B: TWO OF THE E FOLLOWING THREE COURSES (6 UNITS) UNITS

 SPCH-150 Intercultural Communication 3

 SPCH-160 Forensics 3

 JOURN-100 Mass Communication 3

 TOTAL UNITS 6

 LIST C: ONE OF TH E FOLLOWING THREE COURSES (3 UNITS)

 ENGL-221 Advanced Composition and Critical Thinking 3

 ENGL-230 Thinking and Writing Critically about Literature 3

 JOURN-110 Writing for the Media 3

 TOTAL UNITS FOR THE MAJOR: 18

-TOTAL UNITS FOR THE DEGREE 60
+TOTAL UNITS FOR T HE DEGREE 60

-\ Writing for the Media should only be taken by students seeking Bachelor's Degree in Communication at a CSU with an emphasis in Journalism.
-If you are studying Communication in general, it is recommended that you take ENGL 230 or ENGL 221 to satisfy the List C requirement.
+- TOTAL UNITS FOR THE DEGREE - \ Writing for the Media should only be taken by students seeking Bachelor's Degree in Communication at a CSU with an emphasis in Journalism.
+If you are studying Communication in general, it is recommended that you take ENGL 230 or ENGL 221 to satisfy the List C requirement. - \\ All courses are offered in the academic year.